vbenjamin88/array-svelte-assessment/README.md

 Please submit:

 - A PR containing your work, submitted no more than 2 days after materials provided
-- Updates to the README explaining how to run the project, noting any assumptions or trade-offs, and describing what you would improve with more time
+- Updates to the README noting any assumptions or trade-offs, and describing what you would improve with more time

 ---